istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

 Istio to connect applications in the meshes with different compliance requirements.
 The process of connecting inter-mesh applications is called {{< gloss >}}mesh federation{{< /gloss >}}.

-In this blog post I describe the requirements for isolation and boundary protection, and describe principles of mesh federation.
+In this blog post I describe the requirements for isolation and boundary protection, and outline the principles of mesh federation.
+Finally, I report the current state of mesh-federation work in Istio.

 ## Isolation and boundary protection